 Mazen Darwish, 10 June 2013, in the Damascus Central Prison in Adra

-Mazen Darwish is a renowned Syrian lawyer and advocate for free expression, internationally recognized as an invaluable source of information on the conflict in his country, and the recipient of UNESCO’s prestigious Guillermo Cano World Press Freedom Award in 2015.
+Mazen Darwish is a renowned Syrian lawyer and advocate for free expression, internationally recognized as an invaluable source of information on the conflict in his country, and the 2015 recipient of UNESCO's prestigious Guillermo Cano World Press Freedom Award.
 He was released from prison on 10 August 2015, after spending three-and-half years behind bars on spurious terrorism charges.
-Darwish is still on trial before the Syrian Anti-Terrorism Court.

 Darwish was detained briefly in 2008 and was subject to many travel bans as a result of his work with the centre, but he was not deterred.
 In early 2011, during the beginning stages of the Syrian civil war, Darwish reported on clashes in Daraa and participated in protests calling for political prisoners to be released.
 He was a major source of information for international media outlets, namely the Associated Press.